crajbanshi/tmdbtest/readme.md

 To test this code in docker need to run this command

-docker run -p 3200:3200 -e github='https://github.com/crajbanshi/tmdbtest.git' -it alpine
+docker run -p 3200:3200 -e github='https://github.com/crajbanshi/tmdbtest.git' -it  oktaadmin/dockertest

 This command will deploy code from github using port number 3200

+if not dep